finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 ## The Code

 Before jump to the code, we need to know the goals of the things that we build.
-Here's the goals of this app.
+Here's the goals of this app:

 1. Server side rendering React (Of course, it's Razzle)
 2. Add React Helmet for SEO